Glossary

 repeated training surgescheck assumptions before changing base inputs

 RMR is the base layer for total daily energy expenditure (TDEE) and is often estimated instead of strict basal metabolic rate (BMR).
-It changes slowly with body mass and body composition.
+It changes slowly with body mass and body composition, which is why large target shifts should follow review windows instead of one unusual week.

 Related